 - Another way to save time is to prep all the ingredients in containers already measured and have your mixer and utensils ready to go.
-I know that seems silly to people when I suggest that but, I personally do it when I want to prep ahead and not stress at all.
-I like certain spatulas and such so knowing they are not put somewhere mysterious or they are in the dishwasher but it didn’t run last night.
+I know that seems silly to people when I suggest that but I do it when I want to prep ahead.
+I like certain spatulas and such, so knowing they are not put somewhere mysterious or they are in the dishwasher but it didn’t run last night.
 You see where this is going.
 When I use this technique, I can put together a banana bread in less time than it takes to heat up my oven and I am back to drinking coffee – all with no stress.

 🧊 Freezer Friendly Directions

 You can keep the strawberry lemon cheesecake in the freezer for up to six months.
 Just make sure that it’s covered and it’s kept airtight.

 This is fantastic if you have a last-minute dinner party or event, and you need some dessert.
 We like to keep one in the freezer for any time we are in the mood for something sweet.

 This beautiful dessert easily lends itself to substitutions!
 Try some of these swaps whenever you feel like changing the dessert a little.

 - Strawberries – Easily swap the strawberries for any other berry you enjoy.
 Blueberries, raspberries, and blackberries would be fantastic.